-In February 2021, a bill to establish supported decision-making in Massachusetts was introduced by Senator Joan Lovely and Representative Paul Tucker in the Massachusetts legislature.
+In February 2021, bills to establish supported decision-making in Massachusetts were introduced by Senator Joan Lovely and Representative Paul Tucker in the Massachusetts legislature.

-Center for Public Representation has been pleased to lead a broad coalition of advocacy groups called the Massachusetts Advocates for Supported Decision-Making (MASDM) to champion this important legislation that would establish supported decision-making in Massachusetts law.
+Center for Public Representation has been pleased to be a part of a broad coalition of advocacy groups called the Massachusetts Advocates for Supported Decision-Making (MASDM) to champion this important legislation that would establish supported decision-making in Massachusetts law.

-Our Fact Sheet describes more about what the bill would do.
+Our Fact Sheet describes more about what the bills would do.

 Supported decision-making (SDM) offers a way for adults with disabilities and elders to maintain their rights, dignity, and independence by choosing one or more trusted supporters to provide them with assistance in making decisions about their lives.
 CPR has piloted SDM across the state and seen the ways this model can transform lives.